-ALS In Our Community
+ALS in Windham’s Community

 ALS or Amyotrophic Lateral Sclerosis is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 ALS usually strikes people between the ages of 40 and 70, and approximately 20,000 Americans can have the disease at any given time.
 Although there is not yet a cure or treatment that halts or reverses ALS, scientists have made significant progress in learning more about this disease.

-The Windham Boy’s Basketball Program will be dedicating a “Jacobe Jersey” to an individual each week who works the hardest, is a good teammate and is making his team better with his attitude everyday.
+The Windham Boy’s Basketball Program will be dedicating a “Jacobe Jersey” to an individual each week who works the hardest, is a good teammate and is making his team better with his attitude every day.
 Jason Jacobe was and still is a staple of what every kid should strive to be and we hope to rally around him, his family, friends and show him our support.

 Please Help Jason and Liz by donating to their Go Fund Me Page.
-Hit the Donate Now button below:

 Born November 9, 1983, Jason Jacobe was a fixture on Windham sports fields for nearly two decades.
 Jason grew up playing youth sports such as baseball, basketball, and soccer throughout the years.
 As a 2002 graduate of WHS, Jason was a 3-sport varsity athlete in soccer, basketball, and track and field.
-In 2000, Jason helped lead the Eagles soccer team to the Western Maine Class A title game, and was a named a team captain for the 2001 season.
-In 2001, Jason was selected for Southern Maine Athletic Association first team, Western Maine Class A first team honors, and was an All-State honorable mention selection.
+In 2000, Jason helped lead the Eagles soccer team to the Western Maine Class A title game and was a named a team captain for the 2001 season.
+In 2001, Jason was selected for Southern Maine Athletic Association first team, Western Maine Class A first-team honors, and was an All-State honorable mention selection.

-In addition to excelling on the field, Jason earned SMAA all-academic team honors, and graduated as the valedictorian of the WHS class of 2002.
+In addition to excelling on the field, Jason earned SMAA all-academic team honors and graduated as the valedictorian of the WHS class of 2002.
 Jason continued his athletic career at the University of Maine, earning starts in all 4 seasons with the Black Bears Men’s Soccer team.
 Jason started in every game for the Black Bears in 2004 and 2005, and was named team captain in 2006.

 Jason now makes his home with his wife Liz and their dog Jackson in Sugar Hill, GA, outside of Atlanta.